CC-Archived/flex-extensions/README.markdown

 * **BoxItemRenderer, CanvasItemRenderer**

 	These custom components are special Container implementations for use in custom item renderers for List, DataGrid, Populator, etc. components.
 They implement IListItemRenderer, IDropInListItemRenderer, and IDataRenderer, and manage selection and rollover state.
 They expose useful properties for binding, such as isMouseOver, isMouseDown, isHighlighted and isSelected.
-Additionally, they add style support for custom border skins with up, over, down, disabled (and corresponding selected) states.
+Additionally, they add style support for custom border skins with 'up', 'over', 'down', 'disabled' states (and the corresponding 'selected' states).

 ### User Interface Templates ###

 * **Group**

-	This template is a Box Container that expects a data provider and item renderer factory, and dynamically populates itself with item renderer instances for items in the specified data provider.
+	This template is a Box Container that expects a data provider and item renderer factory, and dynamically populates itself with item renderer instances for the items in the specified data provider.
 It leverages the Populator behavior.

 * **CheckGroup, RadioGroup**

-	These templates are Box Containers that expect a data provider, item renderer and selected item(s) and dynamically populates itself with item renderer instances for items in the specified data provider and manages their selection state.
+	These templates are Box Containers that expect a data provider, item renderer and selected item(s), dynamically populate themselves with item renderer instances for the items in the specified data provider and manage their selection state.
 They support custom item renderer selection data fields and change event types.
 They leverage the Populator and Selectable behaviors.
-It dispatches Event.CHANGE events when the user changes the selected item.
+They dispatches Event.CHANGE events when the user changes the selected item.

 * **MasterDetails**